ye-yu/jease-player/README.md

 ### Different Player Flavours

-Any instance of `EasePlayer` will throw an exception if called again after reaching the maximum number of frames.
+Any instance of `FramefulEasePlayer` will throw an exception if called again after reaching the maximum number of frames.
 Here are other players that might be useful if you are expecting to call `next()` infinitely many times.

+The following classes extend `FramefulEasePlayer`:

+  - `PersistentFramefulEasePlayer` - replays the last frame after reaching the end of the frame
+  - `RollingFramefulEasePlayer` - replays the animation from the start after reaching the end of the frame
+  - `ReversingFramefulEasePlayer` - reverse the animation after at the end and at the start of the frame

+All `FramefulEasePlayer` types are not frame-per-second(FPS) friendly as the number of frame does not scale to the FPS.
+That is, the lower the FPS, the slower the time taken for the animation to complete.
+To overcome this, you may use these different variants of ease player that calculates the next frame based on the system time deltas.

-  - `PersistentEasePlayer` - replays the last frame after reaching the end of the frame
+  - `PersistentTimeEasePlayer` - replays the last frame after reaching the end of the frame
-  - `RollingEasePlayer` - replays the animation from the start after reaching the end of the frame
+  - `RollingTimeEasePlayer` - replays the animation from the start after reaching the end of the frame
-  - `ReversingEasePlayer` - reverse the animation after at the end and at the start of the frame
+  - `ReversingTimeEasePlayer` - reverse the animation after at the end and at the start of the frame

 ### Using `transitionTo`

 The property `transitionTo` is for setting different transition point inside of